 Numbers aside, it’s safe to say that anyone who has ever broken out knows how annoying a random zit can be.
 That’s why we chatted with a few of the industry’s leading dermatologists to determine the best methods proven to zap a pimple overnight.
 Whether you have a big event in the morning or simply want to wake up with clear, glowing akin, ahead you’ll find your new favorite ways to help ensure stubborn pimples won’t get in the way.

 Use Products Formulated With Salicylic Acid

 Salicylic acid is a beta-hydroxy acid (BHA).
 It’s especially ideal for people with oily, pimple-prone skin, as it’s oil-soluble.
 As such, it targets oil while promoting cell turnover, effectively exfoliating any oil or debris that might be clogging your pores and leading to breakouts.
-While salicylic acid is a great ingredient to help prevent breakouts from popping up in the first place, NYC-based board-certified dermatologist Dr. Ashley Magovern says it’s great for treating and diminishing pimples, too.
+While salicylic acid is a great ingredient to help prevent breakouts from popping up in the first place, LA-based board-certified dermatologist Dr. Ashley Magovern says it’s great for treating and diminishing pimples, too.